Why should I take this course?

 How do I register for the course?

-Can I register for this course after I start my study abroad program?
+Can I sign up for this course after I start my study abroad program?

 You are not able to enroll in this course once you arrive onsite for your program because this course requires a pre-departure assignment.
-You must register for the course by the deadline established in the registreation email sent from LAC Academic Services team.
+You must be registered for the course by the Learning Abroad Center by the deadline.
 Late registration will be considered on a case by case basis with a course fee of $503.00 (one-credit undergraduate tuition).

 How do I drop the course?